L9 – Application to Collect Rent a Tenant Owes

 Introduction

-Notice does not have to be provided to the tenant as there is no Landlord and Tenant Board notice that goes along with this application.
-The L9 application does not ask the Board to terminate the tenancy, it only asks for an order of arrears.
 If you are looking to both end the tenancy and get an order for arrears of rent, watch the N4 and L1 Landlord Learning Modules for information on that process.

-Important information…
+Important Information

-This application can only be filed with the Landlord and Tenant Board as early as the day after the day rent is due and not paid, and only if the tenant is still in possession of the rental unit.
+This application can only be filed with the Landlord and Tenant Board as early as the day after the day rent is due and not paid and only if the tenant is still in possession of the rental unit.

-This application can be filed in person or online, but make sure to read through it carefully so that you understand what you are filing.
+This application can be filed on the Tribunals Ontario Portal by mail or in person at certain Service Ontario offices throughout the province, but make sure to read through it carefully so that you understand what you are filing.
 It is best practice to file this application as soon as legally allowed to avoid delays.

-The application process can take 3 to 4 months or longer, so make sure to follow the timelines.
+The application process can take significant time so make sure to follow the timelines.

 Part 1: Address of the Rental Unit

-Read the instructions on the first two pages, as they will also assist with the completion of this application.
+Read the instructions on the first two pages as they will also assist with the completion of this application to make sure that the address of the rental unit is properly indicated in part 1.

 Part 2: Total Amount the Tenant Owes